We have choices in how we raise and teach our children – to kill creativity or foster it. ©Leslie Owen Wilson

 On the importance of persistence and reflection in fostering creativity

 We are part of a hyperturbulent, fast-paced, disposable culture — break-down furniture, break-up marriages, cross-country migrations, sound bites, video clips, fast food, eat-and-run types of living.
-The breakneck speed of these interactions lead to an incessant, pervasive need for instant gratification.
+The breakneck speed of these interactions leads to an incessant, pervasive need for instant gratification.
 In this state our cultural milieu does not readily lend itself to either fostering reflective analysis, or to the natural development of tenacity in our children.
 And yet we know from numerous investigations into the lives of creative individuals that reflective action is necessary for the incubation periods so crucial to true creative production.
 We also know that persistence and tenacity are essential elements that distinguish highly creative people from people who just have good or unusual ideas.

-In order to be recognized, the processes which form creative thought and behaviors demand that unique ideas find inviting homes.
+In order to be recognized, the processes which form creative thoughts and behaviors demand that unique ideas find inviting homes.
 Ideas must seek development, production, and refinement before they reach fruition and manifestation.
 They have to be incubated and developed properly for others to see their beauty or their worth.
 This process takes time and energy and tenacity as creators become consumed with the tasks of taking ideas and making them visible, audible, doable, or usable.

 Therefore, if we say that we value creativity and its many processes and products, we must ultimately be willing to teach the art of reflective behavior and foster persistence in our young.
 However, developing these attributes in children takes the gift of time, and our children must be given that gift if they are ever to become truly creative.

 We must decide if creativity is really important to the maintenance and continuum of our culture.
 If our answer is “yes” then we must be willing to allocate the time necessary for the true development of creative spirits in our young people.
-And we must be sure to teach our children the art of reflective and persistent behavior and to allocate enough time for those attributes to grow and flourish.
+And we must be sure to teach our children the art of reflective and persistent behavior and to allocate enough time for those attributes to grow and flourish. (*Read more on the importance of persistence to creativity.)

 Amabile, T.M., & Hennessey, B.A.
 (1992).
 The motivation for creativity in children.
 In T. Pittman & A. Boggiano (Eds.), Achievement and motivation: A social developmental perspective (pp. 54-74).
 New York: Cambridge University Press